pananton/busrpc-spec/busrpc.md

 }
 ```

-Field `object_id` contains a protobuf-serialized `ClassDesc::ObjectId` structure and determines the object, for which method is called.
+Field `object_id` contains protobuf-serialized `ObjectId` structure from class descriptor and determines the object, for which method is called.
 Sender should not set this field when calling a static method, however, receiver should accept `CallMessage` with initialized `object_id` even if it is received for a static method and simply discard `object_id` (i.e., busrpc specification follows "be conservative in what you do, be liberal in what you accept from others" principle).

-Field `params` contains protobuf-serialized `MethodDesc::Params` structure.
+Field `params` contains protobuf-serialized `Params` structure from method descriptor.
 Again, sender should not set this field when calling a method, for which `MethodDesc::Params` is not defined, however, receiver should accept `CallMessage` with initialized `params` even if it is sent for a method without `MethodDesc::Params` and simply discard `params`.

 ### `ResultMessage`